niemasd/MultiVirusConsensus/README.md

 biobloommaker -t 8 -p hg38 GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz
 ```

-Note that BioBloom supports creating a single filter from a collection of host genome sequences (e.g. multiple different species, or multiple reference sequences from the same species.
+Note that BioBloom supports creating a single filter from a collection of host genome sequences (e.g. multiple different species, or multiple reference sequences from the same species).
 For more details about how to use BioBloom, as well as how to tweak filter size (and thus memory) vs. accuracy, please refer to the [BioBloom documentation](https://github.com/bcgsc/biobloom?tab=readme-ov-file#2).

 ## Optional Arguments